 Who receives what of the division of assets – if that’s appropriate.

-Unopposed Divorces are charged at the rate of R8410.00 including VAT.
-Our services includes:
+Unopposed Divorces are charged at the rate of R10 000.00 including VAT.
+Our services include:

 Anything extra will be charged for, e.g. should the Sheriff need to go to the Defendant’s address twice, the extra cost will be for the Client’s account.
 The Parties must co-operate fully with regards to the matter, including the settlement agreement, if applicable.
 Should the drafting of the settlement agreement take more than two hours to draft/prepare or should there be issues that needs to be resolved, our normal tariffs will be applicable.
 Unopposed Divorce includes: initial consult, drafting of Court papers, Family Advocate liaison and Court appearance.
 We offer this service in our Jurisdiction only.

-Even better news is that we are prepared to accept this amount in two payments of R4205.00: one to be paid before the first consult, and the second to be paid soonest thereafter, but certainly two weeks prior to the divorce date.
+Should you choose us to represent you in this period, but struggle to afford the full amount (R10 000.00), we are prepared to accept this amount in two payments of R5000.00: one to be paid before the first consult, and the second to be paid soonest thereafter, but certainly two weeks prior to the divorce date.

 If one of the Spouses has been dishonest by not revealing all their assets - maybe there is another bank account, or a large bonus, perhaps a pension, other funds, or property that was concealed - the divorce might have continued and been granted because you felt it would cost too much money and time to trace the evidence and prove the hidden assets.
 Sadly, having a quick and cheap divorce and not spending money on tracing such evidence will cost you more in the future when you don’t have the benefit of your share of these hidden assets.